• Post last modified:June 8, 2026

-So, this year’s Juneteenth Celebration in Hebron will be organized by The Peters Family, with support from CoDE and the Town of Hebronbn.
+So, this year’s Juneteenth Celebration in Hebron will be organized by The Peters Family, with support from CoDE and the Town of Hebron.

 We hope you’ll join us for this special day!

-In addition, on Friday, June 19th at 6:30pm, there will be a special performance at St. Peter’s Church (in a collaboration between the Sanctuary Performing Arts and CoDE).
-Actor Fred Morsell will give a moving portrayal of Frederick Douglass, reading his famous speech, “What to a Slave is the Fourth of July.”
+In collaboration with Sanctuary Performing Arts, we are hosting a special performance at St. Peter’s Church.
+Actor Fred Morsell will give a moving portrayal of Frederick Douglass’ famous speech, “What to a Slave is the Fourth of July.”

 This speech was given by Frederick Douglass to the Rochester Ladies’ Anti-Slavery Society on July 5, 1852, criticizing the chasm between America’s founding principles and the institution of slavery.
 Douglass lamented that Independence Day wasn’t a day of celebration for enslaved people.